Board of directors

 MBA, FCAANZ

-Mr Dodd is a senior partner at PwC and has over 30 years of accounting and finance experience.
+Mr Dodd is a Senior Partner at PwC and has over 30 years of accounting and finance experience.
 He provides services to clients in the ASX100 across mining, infrastructure, technology and many other industries.
 He spent two years working in the UK and shorter stints in Asia and Africa.
-He is also a director on the boards of Peter MacCallum Cancer Foundation and Loreto Ministries.
+He is also a Director on the boards of Peter MacCallum Cancer Foundation and Loreto Ministries.

-Special responsibilities: chair, Finance and Audit Committee
+Special responsibilities: Finance and Audit Committee, Chair

 Mr George Ou